Skip to content

 The academic score and referee report, together with information relating to non-academic criteria including work experience, charity, voluntary, positions of responsibility and other interests are all taken into account when selected for interview.
 No offers are made to applicants without an interview.

-Further information is to follow.
+We give consideration to Contextual Data in our selection processes.
 For details of University policy, please click here.

 Cardiff School of Dentistry expects all applicants applying for A200 and A204 programmes to undertake the UK Clinical Aptitude Test, which forms part of the selection process, in the year of application.